-Allocation tables are an additional way to manage expenses within NonprofitCore.
-These can be accessed from the Expenses page by clicking on the Allocation Tables button.
-These allocation tables pair with the statement of functional expenses to help automatically allocate expenses to the appropriate services.
+Allocation tables are an additional way to manage expenses within the system.
+Click Allocation Tables on the Expenses page to access them.
+Allocation tables pair with the Statement of Functional Expense to automatically allocate expenses to the appropriate services.

-In addition to the necessary aspects of an allocation table, a default expense account can be selected to further automate the process, and a description can be added to help provide additional context to the purpose of the allocation table.
+A default expense account can be selected to further automate the process.
+In addition, a description can be added to help provide additional context to the allocation table’s purpose.

 Allocation Table Use Cases